David Oistrakh: Early years

 Oistrakh was born to a Jewish family in Odessa, in Kherson Governorate of the Russian Empire (now Odesa, Ukraine).
-His father was Fischl Eustrach, son of a second guild merchant, and his mother was Beyle Oistrakh.
+His presumed father was Fischl Eustrach, son of a second guild merchant, and his mother was Beyle Oistrakh, an actress and singer.
 At the age of five, young Oistrakh began his studies of the violin and viola as a pupil of Pyotr Stolyarsky.
 In his studies with Stolyarsky he became very good friends with Iosif Brodsky, Nathan Milstein and other violinists with whom he collaborated numerous times after achieving fame since their beginnings as fellow students at the Stolyarsky School.

 In 1914, at the age of six, Oistrakh performed his debut concert.
 He entered the Odessa Conservatory in 1923, where he studied until his graduation in 1926.
 At the conservatory he also studied harmony with the composer Mykola Vilinsky.
 His 1926 graduation concert consisted of Bach's Chaconne, Tartini's Devil's Trill Sonata, Rubinstein's Viola Sonata, and Prokofiev's Violin Concerto No. 1 in D major.
 In 1927, Oistrakh appeared in Kiev as soloist with the Glazunov Violin Concerto in a performance conducted by the composer, which earned the violinist an invitation to play the Tchaikovsky Violin Concerto in Leningrad with the Philharmonic Orchestra under Nikolai Malko the following year.